10 Website Footer Examples and What You Should Have In Yours

 If you’re a creator with many things to offer—books, courses, merch, a podcast, a web series, a newsletter, and more—you should create a unique website where your audience can find all that information about your brand.
 However, you can’t cram all your offerings into your website header.

+That’s why you need a well-designed website footer.
 You can add more information about your brand in your footer and use it to solidify your brand identity and make your site memorable to your visitors.

 Read on to find out what a website footer is, what to include, and some examples of well-designed footers that’ll inspire your creator site.

-What is a website footer?
+What is a Website Footer?

 A website footer is a section of content at the bottom of a website that contains basic information about the brand, a logo, social media icons, and copyright information, among other things.